balcortex/100_days_code_web_development/README.md

 ## Day 130 - 2024/02/03

 Today I learned about the position property, which specifies how an element is set on the document.

+## Day 131 - 2024/02/06

+### CSS Functions

+Today I learned about CSS functions.
+They work the same as other programming language functions, except they come predefined (the user cannot create new ones).